-This year Open House will be held on the evening of September 23, 2021.
-Our Open house date is generally in September or October.
+This date for this year's Open House is forthcoming, and will be shared via our PTA, flyers, Blackboard Connect Ed messages, & our school website.
+We expect our Open house to be during the first week of October.
 Please join us and meet your child's teacher.
 This is not an opportunity for a one to one conference with the teacher.